 Even the duration wasn’t a problem at all.
 ‘The Motorcycle Diaries’ sucked me so hard up in the story.
 I had the feeling I was riding my own motorcycle and was experiencing the whole journey next to them.

 While the movie was good, it didn’t blow me away.
 Not surprising though, as it’s hard to film only deserts and more sand.
-No one could ever be a better fit than Mia Wasikowska to play Robyn’s character (perhaps only Robyn?).
-It was the first time I saw her shining on the screen.
-And I became a fan, which says enough.
+No one could ever be a better fit than Mia Wasikowska to play Robyn’s character (perhaps only Robyn herself?).
+It was the first time I saw Mia shining on the screen.
+And I became immediately a fan, which don’t happen that often.

 If ‘Tracks’ won’t convince you that you’re able to achieve your travel dreams, nothing will do.